 250 years later, circus is a worldwide phenomenon.
 There’s barely an art form that isn’t touched by it – from Sir Peter Blake’s circus collages to cutting edge performance art.
 Every schoolchild can tell you what a circus is.
 Many of us would secretly like to run away and join one.

-The anniversary of this most pervasive, popular, born-in-Britain art form will be marked in 2018 by a UK-wide celebration.
-Museums, filmmakers, designers, theatres, orchestras, schools, libraries and circuses will all join in – circus is everywhere and for everyone.
+The anniversary of this most pervasive, popular, born-in-Britain art form was marked in 2018 by a UK-wide celebration.
+Museums, filmmakers, designers, theatres, orchestras, schools, libraries and circuses all joined in – circus is everywhere and for everyone.

-Circus250 is about enabling pioneering work, forging new partnerships, building new audiences and embedding circus at the heart of our culture – in the ground-breaking spirit of Astley.
+Since 2018 Circus250 has been all about enabling pioneering work, forging new partnerships, building new audiences and embedding circus at the heart of our culture – in the ground-breaking spirit of Astley.

 CELEBRATE 250 years of circus throughout 2018 with performances, exhibitions, and events nationwide.
 There will be a one-month focus on each of the Six Cities of Circus between April and October.